viridia/spark/doc/design/notes.md

 * Base classes are resolved on-demand.
 * Inherited member scopes populate themselves on demand.
 * Check for cycles and raise an error.

+## Can we simplify the lookup of members?

+In python spark, we had throw-away scope wrappers for inherited scopes and instantiated scopes.

+What would be nice if we could cut out the middleman and simply transform a list of stem members into a list of leaf members, where some of those leaves would be specialized as needed.

+There are several variations:

+-- members -> members
+-- types -> members
+-- static vs. instance

+The issue with all this is that these wrapper scopes do have one important use, which is that they make name lookups faster, particularly in the case of templated base types.